DaAlbrecht/thesis-TEKO/content/Implementation.typ

 ```]

 The handler returns a ```rust Result<impl IntoResponse, AppError>```.
-By returning a Result, the handlers can be written in a more ideomatic way and
+By returning a Result, the handlers can be written in a more idiomatic way and
 take advantage of the `?` operator.
 The `?` operator is used to propagate errors.

 The problem is, axum does not know how to turn an `AppError` into a response.
 In
 the axum examples#footnote("https://github.com/tokio-rs/axum/tree/axum-0.6.21/examples")
-there is on how to use the `anyhow` crate#footnote("https://docs.rs/anyhow/1.0.40/anyhow/")
+there is an example,on how to use the `anyhow` crate#footnote("https://docs.rs/anyhow/1.0.40/anyhow/")
 to handle errors.

 #linebreak()